The Exorcist III poster

 +320%

-Despite its tight budget of $9.3M, The Exorcist III became a commercial success, earning $39.0M worldwide—a 320% return.
-The film's fresh perspective engaged audiences, illustrating how strong storytelling can transcend budget limitations.
+Despite its modest budget of $9.3M, The Exorcist III became a box office success, earning $39.0M worldwide—a 320% return.
+The film's fresh perspective resonated with audiences, demonstrating that strong storytelling can transcend budget limitations.

 Awards